fjeddy/fj-vue/README.md

 This is a personal project, made to simplify my life.
 Feel free to use it, if you can, and want too.

-## Documentation & Demos
+## Documentation & demo
 All the documentation can be found at [framework.fjeddy.com](https://framework.fjeddy.com/).
 The demo is written and made solely using this framework.
-The same docs can be found i the `docs/` folder in this repo.
+The same docs can be found in the `docs/` folder in this repo.

 ## License
 MIT